 Launch Director: The LD has responsibility for the ENTIRE launch.
 The LD is to ensure that the requirements defined in the Safety Code for running a Sanctioned Launch are met.
 The LD is responsible for filling all personnel positions necessary to conduct a safe launch.
-Must be L2.
+Must be L2 or above.

 LCO: The MC of the launch.
 Maintains pace, does all the announcing, and with the help of assistants, makes sure the sky and the range are clear of planes and people and Falling Debris before ordering the launch of a rocket.

 LCO Assistant/Spotter: The assistant organizes flight cards, pushes the launch button, and generally helps the LCO keep the launch flowing smoothly, and watches rockets in flight for any safety concerns

 Flight Safety Officer: Responsible for safety checking rockets.
 A handy check list on the back of the flight card simplifies this job.
 In general this position evaluates rockets for a high likelihood of a successful and safe flight.
 Must be L2 or above.

 FSO Assistant: The Flight Safety Assistant inspects “LP” rockets and assists with the larger rockets.

 Roving BFR RSO: The Roving BFR Range Safety Officer is responsible for BFR/L3 range operations.
 Safety checks BFRs and assigns BFR pads.
 Coordinates BRF range operations with LCO, RSO and LD to make sure call-in waivers are active for launches over 15 kft.
 Must be L3.

 ACT Crew: Away Cell Transporter.
 Assists the Roving BFR RSO with BFR range operations, Provides BFR transportation as necessary, and assists with BFR pad loading and operation.